 Section 4(A)

 The taxpayer must include information for passive income not earned from employment.
-Money earned from investments or retirement income qualifies as passive income.
+Money earned from investment options or retirement income qualifies as passive income.
 Failure to report passive income may result in a tax bill.

 Section 4(B)